Entry-level men’s waterproof hiking shoes help you develop in all confidence on uneven tracks. Their rubber sole improves their lifetime and grip.

 3 levels of waterproofing During the waterproofing test, we test 3 levels of waterproofing: 2000 flexes (around 2 hours of walking), 4000 flexes (around 4 hours of walking) and 8000 flexes (around 8 hours of walking).
 Of course, after this test or in use, the shoe regains its original waterproofing once the product is dry.

 Shoe waterproofing level.
 Arpenaz 100 Men's shoes are waterproof for 2000 flexes.

-Laboratory test Other laboratory tests are also conducted to approve the quality of the following components: Tearing of the eyelets and straps, stitching, toxicology, UV resistance, abrasion of the sole and the components of the upper, accelerated ageing.
+Laboratory test Other laboratory tests are also conducted to approve the quality of the following components: Arpenaz 100 high Warm shoes are waterproof for 2,000 flexes.

-Which size should I select?
+What size should I choose?
 When taking up hiking, do not hesitate to take a size above your usual shoe size to guarantee an optimal comfort when walking downhill and to prevent your toes rubbing the tops of the shoe.
-Tip: Before any descent, make sure your nails are cut and check that your laces are tightened to prevent your foot from sliding forward in the shoe.
+Tip: nails must be cut short, and before descending, check that the laces stop the foot from slipping forward to the front of the shoe.

 All our shoes are tested in comfort and in use by users who represent those, for whom the products are designed, under conditions identical to those that you can find in use.
 In particular, our Field Test Missions team up our product managers with people

 - Wash in soapy water with a soft brush.
 Do not machine wash.
 Leave them to air dry.
 Do not tumble dry.
 Do not dry near a source of heat.
 Re-waterproof regularly using specific spray products for synthetics.